scristobal/craby/README.md

 Currently, only Stable Diffusion v1.4 is supported.

-Give it a try https://t.me/test_botatoide_bot it will answer to `/make a horse in space`
+Give it a try https://t.me/test_botatoide_bot it will answer to `/stabled a horse in space` or `/dallem a horse in space`

 ## Environment